vlfeat/matconvnet/doc/site/docs/pretrained.md

     | FNC-8s  | RV-VOC11  | 62.69   | 90.33              | 75.86          |

 -   **Torr Vision Group FCN-8s**.
-This is the FCN-8s subcomponent of the CRF-RNN network from the paper (see Table 1, row 2, column 2):
+This is the FCN-8s subcomponent of the CRF-RNN network from the paper:

     > 'Conditional Random Fields as Recurrent Neural Networks' *Shuai
     > Zheng, Sadeep Jayasumana, Bernardino Romera-Paredes, Vibhav